-Interfund receivables and payables at September 30, 2014 consist of the following:
+Interfund receivables and payables at September 30, 2015 consist of the following:

-ue from her Funds Due to Other Funds
+Due from Other Funds Due to Other Funds

+General Fund \$ - \$ 125,662

-General Fund Public Records Modernization Trust Fund \$ - 142,955 \$ 142,955
+Public Records Modernization Trust Fund 25,662 -

+Other Postemployment Benefit Trust Fund 100,000 -

-\$ 142,955 \$ 142,955
+\$ 125,662 \$ 125,662

 The amounts due to the Public Records Modernization Fund are related to unreimbursed revenue earned and expenditures made for costs that are reimbursable by the General Fund.
+The amounts due to the Other Postemployment Benefit Trust Fund are related to a contribution from the General Fund into the Trust Fund that was not completed by year end.